top of page

 Why Graduation Cards Are Worth Holding Onto

+Both kinds matter.
+A lot.
+The message your grandmother wrote.
+The card from your best friend that made you laugh in the middle of an otherwise overwhelming day.
 In ten years, you won't remember every gift.
 You will want to remember those words.

 Person holding a stack of graduation cards, unsure what to do with graduation cards received after the ceremony